Background information

 4.4 Footer

-- Pagination - Configure whether pagination is displayed in the bottom of the widget.
+Pagination - Configure whether pagination is displayed in the bottom

 4.5 Customization